 Well, to be honest, I wouldn’t blame the novice us, I mean come on we only knew so much.
 But as the days progressed the curtain of knowledge unfurled and bit by bit we began to understand the true meaning of architecture or at least the essence of it.
 You see the architecture is me, it’s you it’s the people around us.
 I know it sounds silly but the statement holds the truth.
 Let me break it down for you so that it will become perspicuous.
 The designing of a structure does not start with pen and paper it starts with the people, understanding them, their culture, their history, their needs, and aspirations.
-It is only when we understand them we would be able to pour all of it into our design and in turn, the building will understand them.
+It is only when we understand them we will be able to pour all of it into our design and in turn, the building will understand them.

 There is a very common misconception that we had when we first started our journey.
 We thought modernizing and developing cities would mean glass facades everywhere without a penny of thought about the individuality or cohesion of the place.
 Well, that would be the case if it weren’t for the architects- well the sensible ones.
 Don’t get me wrong I am not glorifying architects in any manner nor am I disregarding them.
-All I am saying is that what we do in society or for the society is much more than concrete and bricks or glass.
-It is the emotion of an inanimate 80 story building or a small public park that accentuates the goodness that is architecture.
-Zaha Hadid or Frank Gehry or Renzo piano or Charles Correa are some of the fine architects that understood this “emotion” and everything that comes with it.
+All I am saying is that what we do in society or for society is much more than concrete and bricks or glass.
+It is the emotion of an inanimate 80-story building or a small public park that accentuates the goodness that is architecture.
+Zaha Hadid Frank Gehry Renzo Piano and Charles Correa are some of the fine architects who understood this “emotion” and everything that comes with it.
 We may never be able to achieve what they did or maybe we cannot say for sure.
 But if we can understand the feeling that our village home in the country with all its farms and small gardens and intangible spaces gave us and somehow bring the same sense of joy in our condos in the city maybe even 50% of it then we could we can say that we have built something worth living in.